Preliminary Statements on Human Being

 Once again, a few words regarding Plato’s allegory of the Cave will illustrate the problematic that is in question here.
 Some may find my repeated references to Plato’s allegory of the Cave tedious, but in the philosophy and history of the West this writing of Plato’s is crucial for our understanding (or misunderstanding) of ourselves and our actions.
 Since technology as a way of knowing has and will come to dominate the future of our comportment towards the world and the other beings and human beings in it, it is crucial to try to gain an understanding of who and what we are since we of the West have delivered this fate to the rest of humanity.
 If the subject matter of Individuals and Societies as an AOK is human beings, and if it is human beings that are in themselves being questioned by other human beings, then how those questioners understand themselves must be understood in order to gain any insight into the findings that will come about from the Human Sciences.
 It is quite clear from the many examples present today that graduates of the Human Sciences will use their knowledge to do ill rather than good to other human beings in the future, and this is but one example of how and why Ethics and the Human Sciences are inseparable.

 Gaining more “experiences” by way of the old cognitions, having a greater variety and novelty of “uncovered things”, does not achieve the transition to a greater light because our mode of being or comportment is only one of shadows.
-This is explained in much more depth in the writing “Understanding Plato’s Shadows” which is linked on this page.
-The enchained human being must be released so that they can see in the light itself, and in this light they can release the things which they behold.
-As we have written elsewhere, the light in Plato is a metaphor for Love and human being must gain knowledge of this light and its nature.
+This is explained in much more depth in the writing “Understanding Plato’s Shadows”.
+CT 1: Understanding the Shadows The enchained human being must be released so that they can see in the light itself, and in this light they can release the things which they be-hold.
+As we have written elsewhere, the light in Plato is a metaphor for Love and Human Being must gain knowledge of this light and its nature.
 This requires a change in the way human beings are in the world so that in their seeing, in their comportment towards the things that are, they will see the things as they really are.

 Such a transition to a comportment moved by Love is not easily accomplished and the allegory speaks of a pain-filled journey to this state of comportment towards the things that are.
 It is nothing less than the de-construction of the ego, the Self, so that things may be viewed in the light of their otherness and consented to in their otherness so that they may be released.
 Shakespeare’s King Lear is the best example of this journey that we have in our language.

 According to Plato, truth or the light is that which is given to us by the highest Idea, the Idea of the Good.
-This highest Idea is the completion of our understanding of the things that are and it prescribes the “limit” to our understanding of those things i.e. it allows us to state what the things are.
+This highest Idea is the completion of our understanding of the things that are and it prescribes the “limit” to our understanding of those things i.e. it allows us to state what the things are, to de-fine and de-limit them.
 The Idea of the Good is what gives to things their “fittedness” and beauty.
 It is the ground and origin of all beings and of Being itself.
 As the French philosopher Simone Weil wrote: “Faith is experience that the intelligence is illuminated by Love.”
 For Weil and Plato, Love is higher than Reason or logic if we wish to understand the truth of the being of beings.
-Both Love and Reason as ways of knowing are prior to philosophy; they are not philosophy itself.
+Both Love and Reason as ways of knowing and comportments towards the things that are, are prior to philosophy; they are not philosophy itself.

 In our comportment to other human beings in the Human Sciences, we remain within the shadows of our caves, our “shared knowledge”.
-We are called upon to journey to understand the nature of the light itself so that we may see the things as they really are (see the discussion on Hegel in Part 2 of this blog and how this understanding differs from that of Plato).
+We are called upon to journey to understand the nature of the light itself so that we may see the things as they really are.

-The TOK has found that the definition of knowledge as “justified true belief” which was provided in Plato’s Theatetus is inadequate for our understanding of what knowledge is.
+In the past, the TOK has found that the definition of knowledge as “justified true belief” which was provided in Plato’s Theatetus as inadequate for our understanding of what knowledge is.
 Plato’s Theatetus is part of a trilogy of dialogues, the others being Sophist and Statesman.
 There is a connection or linkage between the three dialogues and they relate to the three disciplines that were outlined above as encompassing all knowledge areas for the Greeks.

 Plato’s Theatetus deals with aisthesis or what we call “sense perception” as a way of knowing, doxa or “opinion”, “language”, and episteme or “knowledge”.
 These concepts are all concerned with our modes of “apprehension” and our modes of knowledge or what we consider knowledge to be.
 They are our comportments to the things when Love is not present; and they are our knowledge of the things and the “statements” that are made about the things which give us the knowledge that is to be gained when Love is not present.
 For Plato, these comportments and their knowledge are “the shadows” or things that “are not”.
 But how can some thing both be and not be at the same time?